Celayix Home » Leading Causes of Security Guard Turnover

 Low Compensation, lack of training and high risks make working as a security guard one of the most stressful jobs in the world.
 Previous studies have revealed that work environment and pay rate significantly impact employee turnover within private security businesses, making them crucial elements that demand further exploration.

-Did you know that the security guard turnover rate can exceed 300%, depending on the organization?
 Yes, turnover occurs everywhere.
-People look for employment that is closer to home, pays more, or is simply more enticing.
-However, an unusually high turnover rate is particularly common in the security industry.
+People look for employment closer to home, pays more, or is more enticing.
+However, a high turnover rate is prevalent in the security industry.
 You may be wondering why security guards resign more frequently than other professionals.

-We wrote a blog on employee turnover in the security industry that discusses the consequences of security guard turnover and ways to reduce it.
 But it’s difficult to explain the true causes of security guard turnover.
 Why is that?
 Every individual working in the industry has a unique set of reasons for leaving.
-Nevertheless, in this blog, we hope to look at some common causes of security guard turnover.
+Nevertheless, we hope to look at some common causes of security guard turnover in this blog.

 Understanding Security Guard Turnover